 GGRA and Charitable Work

-Restaurants are a part of the fabric of San Francisco communities.
-Each year, restaurants and suppliers donate countless meals, products and services to charitable auctions for schools, churches and worthwhile causes.
-At any of San Francisco's many fundraising events, you've probably been treated to hors d'oeuvres donated by a caring, local restaurant.
-Restaurants also organize events themselves.
-The GGRA and restaurant community are passionate about supporting a variety of charitable causes throughout the Bay Area.
+Restaurants are a vital part of the fabric of San Francisco Bay Area communities.
+Each year, restaurants donate their time and countless meals, gift certificates, and services to charitable causes.
+At any of the Bay Area's many fundraising events, you've probably been treated to bites from local restaurants.
+Many restaurants have charitable programs supporting nonprofits and schools, dedicating a percentage of sales to a cause monthly.
+The industry also counts many leaders who serve on nonprofit boards.
+The GGRA and restaurant community are passionate working with the community to support charitable causes that enhance our communities.

 GGRA Sponsored events which contribute directly to charity.
-2009 beneficiaries include:
+Some past beneficiaries include:

 - San Francisco Food Bank